wp-plugins/si-contact-form/readme.txt

 == Changelog ==

+- Added new setting for "Autoresponder E-mail "From" address:"

 = 2.9.5.4 =
 - (17 Dec 2010) - Advanced Options are now open by default for new installs.
 - Some changes to admin settings page.